 Dr. Hubert Timmenga is a soil scientist, environmental practitioner and inventor.
 He specializes in sustainable agriculture and beneficial use of organic waste and composting, and product and process development.

 Hubert specializes in creating solutions based on the convergence of planning, regulations, systems and technologies.
 His project and research experience includes; agricultural planning, research strategy, environmental assessments, and waste management feasibility studies.
-His professional expertise includes design, permitting and monitoring of composting facilities, technology reviews, beneficial reuse of organic and inorganic waste materials in agricultural production, preparation and review of agricultural guidelines and regulations in BC, and studies involving forestry and other land uses, including greenhouse gas and carbon credits.
+Hubert’s professional expertise includes design, permitting and monitoring of composting facilities, technology reviews, beneficial reuse of organic and inorganic waste materials in agricultural production, preparation and review of agricultural guidelines and regulations in BC, and studies involving forestry and other land uses, including greenhouse gas and carbon credits.

 Geoff Hughes-Games is Professional Agrologist with over 35 years’ experience in agricultural soil management including soil classification and land use.
-His training and education have focused on irrigation, soils, agri-environmental risk assessment and adult education.
+Geoff’s training and education focused on irrigation, soils, agri-environmental risk assessment and adult education.
 Geoff began his agriculture career in Alberta with work on soil reclamation.
 Prior to beginning his 29 year career with the BC Government, he worked in the public and private sectors on activities ranging from nutrient research in tree fruits to marketing of crop protection products.

 Geoff began work with the BC Ministry of Agriculture as a technician in the area of soil management and drainage projects.
 As Provincial Soil Specialist he assisted with the development of legislation and policy for organic residuals management from agricultural and non-agricultural sources.
 He was instrumental in the development and management of environmental programs, including the BC Environmental Farm Plan and Beneficial Management Practices Programs.